docs/config-reference.md

 runner.workdirstringYesWorking directory for agent processes.

 runner.allowedWorkdirsstring[]NoAllowed working directories.
 If set, job workdirs are validated against this list before the agent is spawned.
-A job whose workdir is not within one of these directories is rejected with an error.
-Path matching is prefix-based and paths are resolved to absolute before comparison.
-Recommended for container-based deployments to restrict agent filesystem access.
+A job whose workdir is not the configured directory or one of its descendants is rejected with an error.
+Recommended for hosted and container deployments to restrict authenticated callers to the intended workspace.

 runner.struggle.noChangeThresholdnumber3NoIterations with no file changes before the agent is considered stuck.